00Haocheng/iS-MAP/README.md

 ```
 bash scripts/download_replica.sh
 ```
 For running iS-MAP, you should generate line mask with LSD first.
-We provide a simple reference code to perform LSD segmentation.
+We provide a simple preprocessing code to perform LSD segmentation.
 For example, for room0 scene, after downloading the Replica dataset, you can run
 ```
 python preprocess_line.py
 ```